7 Self-Care Tips to Manage Hepatitis C

 Along with taking your medicine, you can make some simple lifestyle changes to manage your hepatitis C. These tips can help you look and feel better.

-When it comes to diet, the same advice applies to everyone, including people with hepatitis C. Eat well-rounded meals that include:
+When it comes to diet, follow the same advice that's good for everyone: Eat well-rounded meals.

 - Whole grains

 You should be able to eat what you want, with one key exception.
 Avoid raw or undercooked oysters and other shellfish.
 They can give you serious infections that can be more severe when you have hepatitis C.

 No. 2.
 Stay Hydrated

 Eight to 10 glasses of water a day should give your body all the fluid it needs.

 To make sure you're getting enough, pour yourself a tall glass of water at breakfast, lunch, and dinner.
 Drink a few more glasses in between meals.

 Even in small amounts, it may be risky to your liver.
 So doctors tend to recommend that you not drink it at all, says Kapil Chopra, MD, associate professor of medicine at the University of Pittsburgh.